Panithecracker/Delta-Hedging/README.md

 In this project, I analyzed the effects of relaxing the third assumption that is: only a finite amount of rebalancing can be done throughout the life of the option.
 For this, I performed simulations of the hedging strategy for a European call option and visualized the statistical distribution of the replication error at maturity.
 # Option replication :
-This first table shows how the accuracy of the replication strategy for two realised paths, where the portfolio is rebalanced once a day.
+In the first table I show graphically the accuracy of the replication strategy for two random stock paths, where the portfolio is rebalanced once a day.
 The specific parameters used for the simulations are $\sigma = 0.2, \mu = 0, r = 0.05, K = S0 = 100, T = 1$.
-The replication is not 100% exact, although I hope you agree that it is remarkably close in both universes:
+I observed that the replication is not 100% exact, although remarkably close in both instances:
 | <img width="700" height="525" alt="S2" src="https://github.com/user-attachments/assets/73a5f99e-390b-41fa-9fa7-2d4e2916dee6"/> | <img width="700" height="525" alt="C2" src="https://github.com/user-attachments/assets/7ff19d16-31a1-4702-8b5f-34117fc9b6ca" /> |
 |:--:|:--:|
 | **S2** | **C2** |